textpattern/textpattern.github.io/administration/diagnostics-panel.md

                 <td>The local date/time of your web server (yyyy-mm-dd hh:mm:ss).</td>
             </tr>
             <tr>
-                <th scope="row">DST enabled?</th>
+                <th scope="row">Automatically adjust Daylight Saving Time setting?</th>
-                <td>Whether or not Daylight Savings Time is enabled ("0"=no, "1"=yes).
-Corresponds with the "DST enabled?" setting in the 'Site' section of the <a href="http://docs.textpattern.io/administration/preferences-panel">Preferences panel</a>.</td>
+                <td>Whether or Textpattern will adjust DST automatically (<code>0</code>=no, <code>1</code>=yes).
+Corresponds with the 'Automatically adjust Daylight Saving Time setting?' setting in the 'Site' section of the <a href="http://docs.textpattern.io/administration/preferences-panel#automatically-adjust-daylight-saving-time-setting">Preferences administration panel</a>.</td>
             </tr>
             <tr>
-                <th scope="row">Automatically adjust DST setting?</th>
+                <th scope="row">Daylight Savings Time enabled?</th>
-                <td>Whether or Textpattern will adjust DST automatically ('0'=no, '1'=yes).
-Corresponds with the 'Automatically adjust DST setting?' setting in the 'Site' section of the <a href="http://docs.textpattern.io/administration/preferences-panel">Preferences panel</a>.</td>
+                <td>Whether or not Daylight Savings Time is enabled ("0"=no, "1"=yes).
+Corresponds with the 'Daylight Savings Time enabled?' setting in the 'Site' section of the <a href="http://docs.textpattern.io/administration/preferences-panel#daylight-savings-time-enabled">Preferences administration panel</a>.</td>
             </tr>
             <tr>
                 <th scope="row">Time zone</th>
                 <td>Your time zone relative to Greenwich Mean Time (GMT).
-Corresponds with the 'Time zone' setting in the 'Site' section of the <a href="http://docs.textpattern.io/administration/preferences-panel">Preferences panel</a>.
+Corresponds with the 'Time zone' setting in the 'Site' section of the <a href="http://docs.textpattern.io/administration/preferences-panel">Preferences administration panel</a>.
 The output includes an offset value in parentheses, which helps developers determine if time-specific problems might stem from a wrong or outdated <a rel="external" href="https://en.wikipedia.org/wiki/Tz_database">tz database</a>.</td>
             </tr>
             <tr>
                 <th scope="row">MySQL</th>